 Health Effects

-Some organics can cause damage to liver, kidney and central nervous system.
+Some organics can cause damage to the liver, kidney, and central nervous system.
 Many of these VOCs are known to cause cancer.

 Symptoms associated with exposure include: